Westpac Review: | Updated for 2026

 Westpac Withdrawal Fees Explained

-Westpac doesn't charge withdrawal fees.Withdrawal of cash is possible at any moment from your Westpac account.
-It's possible to draw up sums to the sum of your account balance, keeping aside the margin used.
-1 thing to remember is that you don't necessarily have to have any money in your accounts.
+Westpac doesn't charge withdrawal fees.Withdrawal of cash is possible at any time from the Westpac account.
+You can withdraw up sums to the amount of your account balance, keeping aside the margin utilized.
+1 thing to keep in mind is that you don't always have to have any money in your accounts.

-In addition, the withdrawn money will be transferred directly to the accounts you use to make deposits.
-Thus, in the event that you used a credit card for deposits, then the withdrawn cash will be sent to the cardWestpac will ask you to provide other withdrawal methods if your details have changed since your deposit.
+In addition, the withdrawn money will be moved directly to the accounts you use to make deposits.
+Thus, if you used a credit card for deposits, then the withdrawn cash is going to be sent to the cardWestpac will ask you to offer other withdrawal methods if your details have changed since your deposit.

 There is a minimum withdrawal amount.
-In the event you're withdrawing money in different currencies from USD, a conversion fee is also important.
-The conversion fee will be dependent on the money you are choosing to draw in.
+In the event you are withdrawing cash in different currencies from USD, a conversion fee is also applicable.
+The conversion fee will depend on the currency you're choosing to withdraw in.

 Westpac Inactivity Fees Explained